komidore64/walrus/README.md

 ### starting up

 To start walrus, go to the `src` directory and run `./start.sh`.
-This fires off a detached `screen` session and runs the CraftBukkit server inside there.
+On first start-up, walrus goes out and downloads the latest CraftBukkit jar so you don't have to. `start.sh` fires off a detached `screen` session and runs the CraftBukkit server inside there.
 If you'd like to attach to it and give the server commands, run `screen -d -r minecraft`.
 To detach from the `screen` session, press `ctrl + a` then `d`.

 ### shutting down